 Bay Area Naturalist Events Calendar

-Your one-stop guide to bird walks, fungus forays, work parties, wildflower hikes, beach cleanups, exhibit openings, garden tours, wildlife festivals, star parties, ecology classes, science symposia, employment opportunities, and natural history lectures.
+A compendium of bird walks, fungus forays, work parties, wildflower hikes, beach cleanups, exhibit openings, garden tours, wildlife festivals, star parties, ecology classes, science symposia, employment opportunities, and natural history lectures.
 Compiled by Patrick Schlemmer.
-If you have an event to list on the calendar, please submit it to email@example.com.
+If you have an event to list on the calendar, please submit it to firstname.lastname@example.org.
 It is always good to confirm locations and times before heading out, as these sometimes change.
 This calendar is updated every day, so check back often!

 weather tide earthquake surf report hiking